JLin37/RedditStormProject.github.io/README.md

 - We extract the tuple by: ```variable = tup.values[0]```
 - Here since output is opional based on design, so is ```self.emit()```.

-*That about wraps it up.
+*That wraps it up.
 Thank you for reading, and happy coding!*

 # Reference
 1] (https://hortonworks.com/apache/storm/)